fondemen/n-orm/README.md

 # Main features #

+  * No additional persistency layer like a DAO, or explicit mapping such as an XML file of mandatory options for annotations
   * Transforming a persisting element and its content so that it can enter/be retreived into/from a [Store](http://wiki.n-orm.googlecode.com/hg/storage/apidocs/com/googlecode/n_orm/storeapi/Store.html) ; possible attributes are given [here](http://wiki.n-orm.googlecode.com/hg/storage/apidocs/com/googlecode/n_orm/Persisting.html).
   * Inferring identifiers from an ordered set of properties marked as keys.
   * Persisting Set and Maps properties.